The rules for Wednesday’s no-confidence vote in Parliament

 - 2nd man dies at California home of Democratic party donor

+But if she loses, it means legislators have decided that “this House has no confidence in Her Majesty’s Government.”

+If that happens, May’s government would have 14 days to try to win back the support of a majority in Parliament to maintain power.
+At the same time, Corbyn could try to form a majority and take power, although that is unlikely given that the DUP in Northern Ireland has no affinity with Labour.

-If unable to do so, an early general election would be triggered.
+If no party successfully gains a majority, an early general election would be triggered.
 An election normally takes five to six weeks, and May would remain in office as a caretaker prime minister during the campaign.